 Want help making the most of your skip level 1 on 1 meetings?

 Then sign up for a free trial of Lighthouse.
-We’ve helped hundreds of managers make the most of their 1 on 1s and have built a workflow specifically to make your skip levels great:
+We’ve helped thousands of managers make the most of their 1 on 1s and have built a workflow specifically to make your skip levels great:

 - Stay Organized: Everything organized in 1 place instead of 100 documents all over.